jebeaudet/MuteIndicator/README.md

 If the icon is red, you're muted globally!

 ## How does it work
 Under the hood, it uses the command `amixer set Capture toggle` to toggle between muted and unmuted.
-If you do this command, the applet will get out of sync so beware!!
+The command is triggered by the `Super + m` shortcut.
+There's also a reconliation loop every second so if the command is executed from the shell directly, the applet will get in sync within the second to show you the real mute status.